-I studied in a girl's school, so I never spoke to a guy properly till the age of 17, as I was too shy.
+I studied in an all-girls school, so I never spoke to a guy properly till the age of 17, as I was too shy.
 When I did make male friends in the 12th grade, I was able to communicate much easier with them than with girls.
 It was strange at first, but definitely freeing.

 Thereafter, I "dated" my best friend (the one I met in the 12th grade), from the age of 19 to 22.
 It was more of an extension of our friendship than it was a relationship.
 We were very immature and scared, so we never told anyone that we were "dating".
 The relationship ended after 4 years, because there was no future, as he was from a different religion and his family was very conservative.
 Also, I ended it at that time because I had a big exam coming up a year later, and I wanted to concentrate on my studies.

 He was the only guy I was so close to till the age of 22.
-He was a lovely person, but he had made me believe that I needed someone to take care of me.
-In the 4 years of the relationship, he kept telling me that "when we break up, make sure you date someone as soon as possible, coz you need someone to look after you".
+He was a nice person, but he had made me believe that I would never be okay on my own.
+During the 4 years of our relationship, he kept telling me - "when we break up, make sure that you date someone as soon as possible, because you need someone to take care of you".
 I believed that he knew me better than I knew myself, and so, I followed his advice.